 Tiny Heirloom is tasked with building their smallest and ultra-lightweight tiny home to date, but that doesn't stop them from packing the home with as many luxuries as possible.
 Chicago artists Barnaby and Margaret look to move in together in the 100-square-foot home and travel around the West Coast.
 The build team maximizes space while the design team brings the couple's rustic and modern vision to life.

 David and Jennifer have never lived in a home of their own before.
-With David's career in the military, he and his family need to remain mobile, but they are ready to relax inside a more luxurious 200-square-foot space.
-Tyson and the guys build them their very own tiny home with three separate bedrooms filled with retro and earthy pieces picked by designer Michelle and the girls.
+With David's career in the military, he and his family need to remain mobile, but they are ready to relax inside a more luxurious 200 sq/ft space.
+Tyson and the guys build them their very own tiny home, with three separate bedrooms, filled with retro and earthy pieces picked by Michelle and the girls.

-Mississippi resident Nancy dreams of living in a 250-square-foot tiny home complete with spacious white walls, an inviting living area and charming Southern touches.
-Tiny Heirloom gets to work building their largest 75-square-foot bedroom loft to date and a multi-functional kitchen table that converts to a queen size bed at the push of a button.
+Mississippi resident, Nancy, dreams of living in a 250 square foot Tiny Home, complete with spacious white walls, an inviting living area and southern charm touches.
+Tiny Heirloom gets to work building their largest 75 square foot bedroom loft to date and a multi-functional kitchen table that converts to a queen size bed at the push of a button.